AlisaSk/Menu_summarizer/README.md

 - API cost optimization - currently need many tokens for good results (expensive)
 - Metrics and response quality monitoring
 - Webhook notifications for menu changes
+- Use a RAG and/or LangChain-based approach to standardize menu extraction, storing previously parsed menu examples and automatically injecting them into prompts to improve structural consistency.
+This would reduce LLM calls and make output quality more stable.

 ## LLM Integration